oyama/pico-drive-sync/README.md

 PICO_SDK_PATH=/path/to/pico-sdk cmake ..
 make run
 ```
 If the compilation is successful, the programme is loaded into Pico's RAM using `openocd` and executed.
+The `openocd` command is required to place the firmware in RAM and run it.

 ## Configuration